yokeTH/chat-app-backend/README.md

 - [ ] (1.0) Each client can set a name.
 - [ ] (1.0) Each client can see a list of all clients, including themselves, that are currently connected to the server.
 - [x] (1.0) Each chat must have a chat box and chat window for sending text messages.
-- [x] (1.0) Each client can send a direct text message to other clients in the list.
+- [?]
+(1.0) Each client can send a direct text message to other clients in the list.
 Only the sender and receiver can see the messages.
 - [x] (1.0) Each client can create a chat group(s).
 - [ ] (1.0) Each client can see a list of all created chat groups, see the members in each group, and join the chat group(s).
 - [x] (1.0) In a chat group, each client must see new incoming text messages from other clients in that chat group.
 Only the members of the chat group can see the messages.